Spinach Stuffed Pasta Shells

 - More Delicious Pasta Recipes

 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.

 - ¾ cup grated Parmesan, plus more for sprinkling over the dish

 - ¼ teaspoon freshly ground black pepper

-- 10-ounce package of frozen chopped spinach, defrosted and squeezed dry
+- 10-ounce package of frozen chopped spinach defrosted and squeezed dry

 - 3 cups marinara sauce (jarred or homemade)

-- Cook pasta according to package instructions, drain and cool while preparing the filling.
+- Cook pasta according to package instructions, drain, and cool while preparing the filling.

 - Combine cheeses, eggs, seasonings, and spinach.
 Mix well.
 Spread a thin layer of sauce over the bottom of the baking dish.

 - Bake for about 35 minutes or till hot and bubbly.